 - Time at leisure

-This morning we drive to the beautiful small city of Braubach that nestles below its grand castle on the right bank of the Rhine.
+Then we drive to the beautiful small city of Braubach that nestles below its grand castle on the right bank of the Rhine.
 You will have lunchtime at leisure to explore its picturesque streets lined with half-timbered old houses before we drive up to Marksburg Castle that occupies a dramatic high spur above the town.
 In 1276 King Rudolf of Habsburg made Braubach a free city under Count Gottfried of Eppstein.
 Count Eberhard I of Katzenelnbogen bought the city and castle in 1283.
 Until 1479, his descendants constantly altered the castle.
 We shall take a guided tour of the castle before returning to Boppard for the night.
 (Overnight Boppard) BD

 Rüdesheim am Rhein - 2 nights